GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

         attribute of a module to obtain the name of the directory containing the data file.
 This approach will also work with deployed applications so long as the file is accessed using the :class:`~PyQt5.QtCore.QFile` class (rather than the standard Python file access functions).
+However QML files require slightly different treatment as their locations are specified using a URL.

 **Scan...**
     is clicked to specify the name of the directory containing the Python